 On regular Amazon RDS, because of the native storage structure of both community edition DB engines, failover time depends on the load and deteriorates in time.
 This mainly happens because of log buffers.
 Unlike regular RDS, Aurora does not keep a log buffer on the instances.
 Instead, Aurora keeps the logs at the storage which is separate from the DB instances.
 Therefore, during a failover, only the DNS propagation matters.

 Besides, DNS propagation takes around 30 seconds.
 So the failover is also faster, providing more high availability to your applications.

 What about security and backups?

 Both regular RDS and Aurora share the same security and backup features of Amazon RDS.
 Hence, you still achieve security using the same tools like security groups, IAM authentication, encryption at rest and in transit, etc. Nothing is different in terms of security.

-Both Aurora and regular RDS provide point in time recovery and 1 to 35 days backup retention.
-So backup feature is also same.
+Both Aurora and community edition versions of RDS provide point in time recovery and 1 to 35 days of backup retention.
+So the backup feature is also the same.
 This is because Aurora is just a different engine managed by Amazon RDS.
 Hence, we actually compare its differences to community edition MySQL and PostgreSQL engines here.